Bairdy999/elastic-data-mesh/README.md

 When `elastic-mesh-create.sh` is run it carries out the following actions (assuming all pre-requisites have been met, [see below](https://github.com/Bairdy999/elastic-data-mesh/blob/main/README.md#prerequisites---docker-vm)):
 - Optionally, resets the data mesh by removing any existing clusters (useful to rebuild from scratch or for testing)
 - Creates a Linux elastic user to assign file permissions to, and to run the Elastic containers (if it doesn't already exist)
-- Creates an external Docker network on the VM (for inter-container networking to avoid creating a large number of routes between each cluster network)
+- Creates an external Docker network (`data-mesh-network`) on the VM (for inter-container networking to avoid creating a large number of routes between each cluster network)
 > [!CAUTION]
 > Common passwords and encryption key are used for all clusters here as it's intended as a PoC, for simplicity and to make testing easier. **Disclaimer: DO NOT** use common/shared credentials such as this in Production environments, do so at your own risk!
 - Carries out each of the following for use by all clusters (i.e. the same elastic user password for each cluster)